 The Duke Databank for Cardiovascular Disease (DDCD) is a clinical care database, established in the 1960s by a research team within the Duke Division of Cardiology.
 As a component of the DDCD, data were collected on patients undergoing cardiac catheterization for suspected coronary artery or valvular heart disease, and on patients undergoing cardiac surgery.
 These data were used to generate reports for the patients’ medical records, but were also made available for clinical research, for example, research studies to improve the medical care of patients with coronary artery disease.
 The Duke-owned DDCD is one of the largest and oldest cardiovascular databanks in the world.
 Duke researchers have conducted several cardiology outcome studies using this source data.

 At the DCRI we believe that the dissemination of clinical research results is vital and that the sharing of data is important.
 In accordance with the International Committee of Medical Journal Editors’ (ICMJE) data sharing recommendation, we encourage researchers interested in accessing clinical trial data from primary results articles published after July 1, 2018 to submit a research proposal and publication plan.
+Browse DCRI Dataset Catalog and submit a research proposal.

 SOAR™ (Supporting Open Access for Researchers) is a collaboration between the Duke Clinical Research Institute (DCRI), academia, and private industry to open clinical research data for the benefit of the broader research community.